Fox Valley United Way brings Dolly Parton Imagination Library to Kendall County

-On Tuesday, Fox Valley United Way held a ribbon cutting ceremony in honor of their partnership with Dolly Parton’s Imagination Library.
+On July 30, Fox Valley United Way held a ribbon-cutting ceremony in honor of their partnership with Dolly Parton’s Imagination Library.
 The program sends every child enrolled a free book every month until their fifth birthday, and is designed to inspire a love of reading and to ensure children are prepared for kindergarten, no matter their cultural or socioeconomic background.

 Lisa Foydel, Fox Valley United Way’s Director of Engagement, believes nurturing curiosity and love for education at an early age helps ensure each child is poised for academic success.

-“If you start kindergarten at the same level as other children in the classroom, statistics show you are more likely to graduate from high school at the same level,” said Foydel.
+“If you start kindergarten at the same level as other children in the classroom, statistics show you are more likely to graduate from high school at the same level,” Foydel said.
 “We believe strongly that parents are their child’s first teacher.
 Vocabulary is one of the greatest predictors of how well a child will perform once they get to school.”

 The Imagination Library is part of Fox Valley United Way’s initiative to address community inequities in early childhood education and to help alleviate challenges associated with household financial disparities.